NIC-Brian-Org/DGL-113-Week-04-Assignment/README.md

-# DGL 113 Week 03 Assignment
+# DGL 113 Week 04 Assignment

-1. Create a function "addActivity" in "app.js" with no parameters that logs the funciton name to the console.
-1. Add the required code to "index.html" to call the "addActivity" function each time the "Add Activity To Bottom" button is clicked.
-1. Add the required code to the "addActivity" function to update the activity log.
-Each entry in the activity log will be a list item starting with a timestamp based on the current time and then then activity description pulled from the description input control. e.g.:
-    * 8:30:00 AM started eating
-    * 9:30:00 AM started studying
-    * 4:32:34 PM went for a hike
-    * 9:20:57 PM went to bed
-1. Create a function "removeActivity" in "app.js" with no parameters that removes one item from the top of the activity log.
-1. Add the required code to the "index.html" page to call the "removeActivity" function when the "Remove Activity From Top" button is pressed.
+1. In the style of event delegation shown in the demo, create a function and use the `addEventListener()` method to listen for "click" events on the `<table>` element in the page.
+Use the `.target` property of the event parameter `e` of your function and toggle the `table-warning` class on the clicked table cell.
+All elements have a `.classList` property with a `.toggle()` method that you can use to toggle CSS classes on an element.
+   When this is working, you will see the background of the clicked cell in yellow.
+1. Create a second function and use the addEventListener() method to listen for "click" events on the `<table>` element in the page.
+In this function, update the `.innerHTML` property of "Selected Cell Value" region of the page with the `.innerHTML` of clicked cell ( the `.target` property of the event object `e` passed to the function).
+When this is working, you should also see the value of the cell you clicked on updated in the "Selected Cell Value" region of your page.
 1. When everything is working, stage, commit, and sync (push) your changes.
 1. In the "Actions" tab for the repository, confirm that all the tests passed.